joekleinsorge/JoeKleinsorge/README.md

-Hi, I’ m Joe, a systems engineer specializing in fault-tolerant applications and distributed systems.
+Hi, I’ m Joe, an engineer specializing in fault-tolerant applications and distributed systems.
 Well-versed in numerous technologies including Python, Go, JS, IaC, Kubernetes and Azure.

 ### I work a lot with:
   - Python, JavaScript, GraphQL and a hint of Go